MycroftAI/mycroft-skills/README.md

 [Example Skill Template](https://github.com/MycroftAI/mycroft-skills/tree/master/00__skill_template)
 Once you have your skill mostly functional, create an issue and link to your repo.

+**Status meaning:**
+:heavy_check_mark: good working order
+:construction:     still being developed and not ready for general use (for reference/collaboration)
+:question:         untested (by us)
+:skull:            Broken, but good for ideas!

 ## Official Skill List
 | Status              | Skill Name                                                     | Description                                                                              |
 | ------------------- | -------------------------------------------------------------- | ---------------------------------